dassystem/pixelit-server/readme.md

 ### pixelit.py features

-* Sending text & icons to your pixelit matrix (or multiple!)
+* Sending text & icons to your pixelit matrix
+* Handling mutliple PixelIt clients in sync
 * Approximate display time for longer messages
-* handling cache (e.g. you don't want to reach an API every single minute for the same result - save it localy!)
+* handling cache (e.g. you don't want to reach an API every single minute for the same result - save the data localy!)

 #### Example Apps are: